Practical 9: Selecting Data

 ax.set_ylim(180000, 195000);

-Before you move on to the solution, stop and actually think about what this hasn’t done what you would have expected?
-THis is another reason that you need to pay attention to the differences between spatial and non-spatial joins.
+Before you move on to the solution, stop and actually think about why this hasn’t worked as you might (sensibly) have expected?
+This is another reason that you need to pay close attention to the differences between spatial and non-spatial joins.

 Buffer and Join